 The Pros and Cons of Different Types of Toilets

 Toilet options are a frequently asked question around here.
 Where do you start with so many options on the market?
-Luckily, our office manager, Katie, was able to pick our interior designers’ brains about everything toilets so you can go into your bathroom remodel with the info you need to pick the option right for you.
+We picked our interior designers’ brains about everything toilets so you can go into your bathroom remodel with the info you need to pick the option right for you.

 October 15, 2020